masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

 Some languages use an `is` keyword but Pyrope uses `does` or `equals` because
-in English "a is b" is not clear ("a is same as b" vs "a is subtype of b").
+in English "a is b" is not clear ("a is same as b" vs "a is a subtype of b").

 ```
 type x = (a:string, b:int)